Conformal surface embeddings and extremal length: Introduction

 \begin{definition} Let $f \co R \hookrightarrow S$ be a conformal embedding between Riemann surfaces.
 We say that $f$ is a \emph{strict} embedding if its image omits a non-empty open subset of each component of~$S$.
 An \emph{annular extension} of a Riemann surface $S$ is a surface $\widehat S$ obtained by attaching a non-empty conformal annulus to each boundary component, with the boundary of $S$ smoothly embedded in $\widehat S$.
 An \emph{annular conformal embedding} is one that extends to a conformal embedding $\widehat{R} \hookrightarrow S$ for some annular extension $\widehat{R}$ of~$R$. \end{definition}

 \begin{remark} A similar relation for subsets of $\CCa$ is sometimes written $f(R) \Subset S$ \cite[inter alia]{CPT16:Renorm}. \end{remark}

 \begin{theorem} Let $R$ and $S$ be Riemann surfaces, with $S$ connected, and let $f\co R \hookrightarrow S$ be a topological embedding so that no component of $f(R)$ is contained in a disk or a once-punctured disk.
-Then the following conditions are equivalent: \begin{enumerate} \item $f$ is homotopic to a strict conformal embedding, \item $f$ is homotopic to an annular conformal embedding, and \item $\SF[f] < 1$. \end{enumerate} \end{theorem}
+Then the following conditions are equivalent: \begin{enumerate} \item $f$ is homotopic to a strict conformal embedding; \item $f$ is homotopic to an annular conformal embedding; \item there is a neighborhood $N$ of $S$ in Teichmüller space so that, for all $S' \in N$, $f$ is homotopic to a conformal embedding of $R$ in~$S'$; and \item $\SF[f] < 1$. \end{enumerate} \end{theorem}